 1.1 What Exactly Is Integrated Die Casting?

-Integrated die casting (also known by industry-specific nicknames like Tesla’s Giga-casting and Volvo’s Mega-casting) is a manufacturing technique that:
+Pressofusione integrata (also known by industry-specific nicknames like Tesla’s Giga-casting and Volvo’s Mega-casting) is a manufacturing technique that:

-- Redesigns multiple independent, assembly-required parts (PER ESEMPIO., 70+ traditional rear floor components) into a single integrated design.
+- Redesigns multiple independent, assembly-required parts (per esempio., 70+ traditional rear floor components) into a single integrated design.

 1.2 Key Technical Features